latha-pravalika-data/sales_insights/README.md

 ## Data Analysis Using Power BI
 ```-- Formula to create norm_amount column
 = Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)

+## 📸 Dashboard Preview

+Here is a snapshot of the Power BI dashboard: